ngermeau/8bits-cpu/readme.md

 # Todo

-[ ] cleanup du code
+[ ] code cleanup
-[ ] faire en sorte qu'on puisse passer un programme en parametre [ ] faire en sorte que le nombre de cycle tourne tant que le programme n'est pas terminé [ ] prend les carry flag en compte dans l'op add, shl, shr [ ] rendering graphique de la mémoire, regs etc...
-[ ] faire en sorte que un cycle = set et enable partout [ ] ecrire un readme un peu correcte
+[ ] let a program be passed in parameter
+[ ] computer (cycles) stop after program finish executing
+[ ] take carry flag as input for add, shr, shl
+[ ] display graphical rendering of memory, regs...
+[ ] differentiate set and enable in steps
+[ ] write a correct readme
-[ ] crée son propre assembleur
+[ ] write your own assembly compiler

 # Demo programs